vermin/wazn-core-js/README.md

 ## Usage

-If you would like to package this library to run in a standalone manner within, e.g. a webpage, similarly to how the old mymonero.com used this library, a script is provided to bundle everything for you.
+If you would like to package this library to run in a standalone manner within, e.g. a webpage, similarly to how the old wazniya.com used this library, a script is provided to bundle everything for you.
 It's located at `bin/package_browser_js`.
-If you package the library in this manner, the resulting `mymonero-core.js` file can be included via a script tag.
-The index.js of the library will then be available as the global variable `mymonero_core_js`.
+If you package the library in this manner, the resulting `wazniya-core.js` file can be included via a script tag.
+The index.js of the library will then be available as the global variable `wazniya_core_js`.

 Alternatively you can bundle the contents in any other manner you prefer, including directly accessing them via your favorite module system.

 ### `hostAPI`

-Use the functions in the modules in `hostAPI` for convenience implementations of (a) networking to a MyMonero-API-compatible server, (b) constructing common request bodies, and (c) parsing responses.
+Use the functions in the modules in `hostAPI` for convenience implementations of (a) networking to a Wazniya-API-compatible server, (b) constructing common request bodies, and (c) parsing responses.

-For a working example usage of `hostAPI`, see [mymonero-app-js/HostedMoneroAPIClient](https://github.com/mymonero/mymonero-app-js/blob/master/local_modules/HostedMoneroAPIClient).
+For a working example usage of `hostAPI`, see [wazniya-app-js/HostedWaznAPIClient](https://github.com/wazniya/wazniya-app-js/blob/master/local_modules/HostedWaznAPIClient).
 However, there's no need to conform to this example's implementation, especially for sending transactions, as the response parsing and request construction for transactions is now handled within the implementation.

 #### Examples